Lovevery vs DIY: Is the Subscription Worth It?

 Is Lovevery available in Europe?

 Yes, Lovevery ships internationally, including to Europe.
-Be aware of potential customs charges and longer delivery times.
-The prices quoted above include typical EU pricing.
+Be aware of local pricing, customs charges, taxes, and longer delivery times.
+The official Lovevery pages quote US dollar pricing, so check your country page before comparing against local DIY alternatives.
 If shipping costs or wait times are prohibitive, consider building your own kit with Kinetic Sand (~$12) and other Amazon essentials available locally.

 What free resources can I use for DIY Montessori guidance?